robertobatts/aws-certification-notes/notes/13-cloud-front-and-global-accelerator.md

 	- Uses the IAM krey of the signing IAM principal
 	- Limited lifetime

-### CloudFront Pricing
-- The cost of data out per edge location depends on the location
-- The more data you transfer, the lower is the cost per GB
-- Cheaper locations are US and EU

-#### Price Classes
-- You can reduce the number of edge locations for ost reduction
-- Three price classes:
-	- Price Class All: all regions, best performance
-	- Price Class 200: most regions, but excludes the most expensive regions
-	- Price Class 100: only the least expensive regions

 ### Multiple Origin
 - To route to different kind of origins based on the content type